JackGruber/joplin-plugin-tagging/README.md

 ## Usage

 - Select multiple notes (The first marked note must be the one from which the tags are to be copied)
+- Click on `Tools > Copy all Tags` or use the command `Copy all Tags` from the context menu

 ## Keyboard Shortcus

 Under `Options > Keyboard Shortcus` you can assign a keyboard shortcut for the `Copy all Tags` command.